Noise Gate

 An audio effect called noise gate can be regarded as an expander with a slope of -∞.
-With this feature, the effect results in total muting of the signal below the chosen threshold.
-As already deduced from its name, the basic application of noise gate effect refers to gating out the noise by setting the threshold just above the level of the background noise.
-This further leads to opening of the gate only when the desired signal with the level above the threshold is present.
-In order to explain this more clearly, we can say that noise gate is used when the level of the “signal” is above the level of the “noise”.
+With this feature, the effect results in the total muting of the signal below the chosen Threshold.
+As already deduced from its name, the primary application of the noise gate effect refers to gating out the noise by setting the Threshold just above the background noise level.
+This further leads to the gate's opening only when the desired signal with the level above the Threshold is present.
+In order to explain this more clearly, we can say that a noise gate is used when the story of the "signal" is above the level of the "noise."

-A typical noise gate effect possesses the following parameters which are in charge of controlling the effect: threshold, attack, hold, decay, and range.
-Additionally, there might be high and low-frequency controls as well as an external side-chain option in more advanced units.
+A typical noise gate effect possesses the following parameters that control the outcome: Threshold, attack, hold, decay, and range.
+Additionally, there might be high and low-frequency controls and an external sidechain option in more advanced units.

 Threshold